 Practicum and internship are considered essential experiences for successful completion of any master's or doctoral degree in counseling.
-As such, the goals of these field experiences (Master's Degree: COUN 784, 785 (formerly HDSV 780), 786 (formerly HDSV 790), & 787 (formerly

-HDSV 799) and Doctoral Degree: COUN 984 and 985 (formerly HDSV 885 and 895) are for the counseling student to develop an exhibit counseling skills, ethical behaviors, and a professional identity consistent with his or her counseling track and developmental level.
+As such, the goals of these field experiences (Master's Degree: COUN 784, 785, 786, & 787 and Doctoral Degree: COUN 984 and 985 are for the counseling student to develop an exhibit counseling skill, ethical behaviors, and a professional identity consistent with his or her counseling track and developmental level.
 Students will have no more than two opportunities to successfully pass the Practicum or Internship experiences.

-Reflecting the importance of these experiences, a grade of "B" or better is required to successfully complete the field experiences.
+Reflecting the importance of these experiences, a grade of "S" is required to successfully complete the field experiences.
 Students are not permitted to enroll in the same field experience course more than twice.
-It should also be noted that students applying for the more time intensive COUN 787 (formerly HDSV 799 (combined internship I & II)) must show it on a previously approved Plan of Study and have the recommendation of their University Practicum Supervisor.
-COUN 787 is not available for students admitted Fall 2015 and after.

-At any time, if the On-Site Supervisor and/or the University Supervisor deem that a student is not demonstrating satisfactory practicum/internship knowledge, skills, or dispositions, the student will be notified in writing and a remediation plan addressing areas of concern will be developed.
+At any time, if the On-Site Supervisor and/or the University Supervisor deem that a student is not demonstrating satisfactory practicum/internship knowledge, skills, or dispositions, the student will be notified in writing and a remediation plan addressing area of concern will be developed.
 If the student continues to display unsatisfactory knowledge, skills, and/or disposition he/she may be dismissed or terminated from the field experience site and transitioned from the counseling program.